North Georgia Honor Orchestra

 Nominations are submitted via online form, which can be accessed by following the link below.
 To be nominated for this event by one’s director is a great honor.
 Students you nominate will be invited to participate via a formal letter from the Director of Orchestral Studies at Kennesaw State University.
 The number of total students that can be accepted is capped at 75.
-If the cap is reached, additional students will be placed on a waitlist and offered acceptance, should spots become available.This Form is Currently Closed
+If the cap is reached, additional students will be placed on a waitlist and offered acceptance, should spots become available.Student Nomination Form

 Director Nomination Deadline: Thursday, August 26, 2021 (11:59 PM)

 If you received correspondence from the Director of Orchestral Studies at Kennesaw State University that you have been nominated to participate in the North Georgia Honor Orchestra, congratulations on this significant honor!
 Please complete the form below to confirm your participation in the North Georgia Honor Orchestra.Student Confirmation Form

 A fee of $60 per student participant is required.
 This fee covers students’ entire experience, which includes:

 - Performance in collaboration with the KSU Symphony Orchestra

 - Rehearsals and sectionals led by KSU faculty